ncshy/Linux-Investigations/investigate_preempt_count/README.md

 # Investigating the PREEMPT\_COUNT variable

 ## Kernel pre-emption brief:
 Linux supports Kernel preemption.
-As the name suggests, the current process can be pre-empted before completion by another task. <br>
+As the name suggests, the current process executing kernel code can be pre-empted before completion by another task. <br>
 Such an arrangement allows the system to be more dynamic.
 An example would be as follows: <br>

 ```